 Raisins

 Raisins are dried grapes produced in many areas of the world.
 It may be used in baking, cooking, and brewing.
-It has many nutrients like sugars, dietary fiber, fat, protein, and lots of vitamins, minerals, and fluoride.
+It has many nutrients like sugars, fat, protein, and lots of vitamins, minerals, and fluoride.
 It is globally produced commercially by drying grapes.

 Walnuts